Bougakov/Micromake-D1-3D-printer/Installing custom firmware.md

 ### STARTUP_GCODE

 This parameter lists g-codes that are executed each time you power on or reboot printer.
-It is empty by default, mine looks like this (commands are separated with `\n` sumbols):
+It is empty by default, mine looks like this (commands are separated with `\n` symbols):

     #define STARTUP_GCODE "M115\nM119\nG28\nM140 S115\nM105 X0\n\n"